-- m "Erosion" means the process of the gradual wearing away of landmasses. - "Freeboard" means the vertical distance measured between the lowest floor of a building for structures located in the Special Flood Hazard Area (or between the lowest horizontal structural member of the lowest floor for structures located in a Coastal High Hazard Area) and the Base Flood Elevation (BFE) or Advisory Base Flood Elevation (ABFE) whichever is greater. - no. "Flood," or "flooding" means a general and temporary condition of partial or complete inundation of normally dry land areas from: - 1.
-The overflow of inland or tidal waters and/or - 2.
-The unusual and rapid accumulation or runoff of surface waters from any source. - ep.
-"Flood Insurance Study" (FIS) means the official report in which the Federal Insurance Administration has provided flood profiles, as well as the Flood Insurance Rate Map(s) and the water surface elevation of the base flood. pq.
-"Flood-related erosion" means the collapse or subsidence of land along the shore of a lake or other body of water as a result of undermining caused by waves or currents of water exceeding anticipated cyclical levels or suddenly caused by unusually high water level in a natural body of water, accompanied by a severe storm, or by unanticipated force of nature, such as a flash flood or an abnormal tidal surge, or by some similarly unusual and unforeseeable event which results in flooding. - The term describes such State or local regulations, in any combination thereof, which provide standards for the purpose of flood damage prevention and reduction. - "Highest adjacent grade" means the highest natural elevation of the ground surface prior to construction next to the proposed walls of a structure. - st. "Historic Structure" means any structure that is: - 1.
-Listed individually in the National Register of Historic Places (a listing maintained by the Department of Interior) or preliminarily determined by the Secretary of the Interior as meeting the requirements for individual listing on the National Register;
+"Erosion" means the process of the gradual wearing away of landmasses.

+"Freeboard" means the vertical distance measured between the lowest floor top of the block or piles of a building for structures located in the Special Flood Hazard Area (or between the lowest horizontal structural member of the lowest floor for structures located in a Coastal High Hazard Area) and the Base Flood Elevation (BFE) or Advisory Base Flood Elevation (ABFE) or Preliminary Base Flood Elevation (PBFE) whichever is greater.

+"Flood," or "flooding" means a general and temporary condition of partial or complete inundation of normally dry land areas from:

+- 1. The overflow of inland or tidal waters and/or - 2.
+The unusual and rapid accumulation or runoff of surface waters from any source.

+"Flood Insurance Study" (FIS) means the official report in which the Federal Insurance Administration has provided flood profiles, as well as the Flood Insurance Rate Map(s) and the water surface elevation of the base flood.
+"Flood-related erosion" means the collapse or subsidence of land along the shore of a lake or other body of water as a result of undermining caused by waves or currents of water exceeding anticipated cyclical levels or suddenly caused by unusually high water level in a natural body of water, accompanied by a severe storm, or by unanticipated force of nature, such as a flash flood or an abnormal tidal surge, or by some similarly unusual and unforeseeable event which results in flooding.